 Understanding the On-chain vs. Trading Volume graph

-Now you know the difference between on-chain and off-chain trading volume, let’s analyse this rather scary-looking graph.
+Now that you know the difference between on-chain and off-chain trading volume, let’s analyse this rather scary-looking graph.

 The graph compares Bitcoin’s trade volume (represented by the green and blue bars) to its price (the black line).
-Three Bitcoin metrics are merged into one graph: pice across time, on-chain transaction volume and trading volume at different price levels.
+Three Bitcoin metrics are merged into one graph: price across time, on-chain transaction volume and trading volume at different price levels.

 It’s important to note that volume is measured in relation to price, but not time.
 So while BTC price relates to the x-axis along the bottom of the graph, volume is measured by the x-axes at the top of the graph and is shown for different price points.